ReserveNetwork/R-Link/README.md

 **Discover Peers and start sending messages**

-In the Reticulum Network, you can control an unlimited number of destination addresses.
+In the Reserve Network, you can control an unlimited number of destination addresses.
 One of these can be an [LXMF](https://github.com/markqvist/lxmf) delivery address.

-Your Reticulum Identity allows you to have an LXMF address.
+Your Reserve Identity allows you to have an LXMF address.
 Think of an LXMF address as your very own, secure, end-to-end encrypted, unspoofable, email address routed over a mesh network.

 When someone else on the network announces themselves (more specifically, their LXMF address), they will show up in the Peers tab.